 - Chuck Cunningham Syndrome: Rie Endo vanished after episode 10 for reasons that are hard to tell.

-- Expy: Gori and Karras are evil exceptions from an all-pacific intelligent simian race, just like DC Comics' villain Gorilla Grodd.
+- Expy: Gori and Karras are evil exceptions from an all-pacifist intelligent simian race, just like DC Comics' villain Gorilla Grodd.
 Karras shares appearance and strength with Grodd, while Gori is similar to Grodd in intelligence.
-Planet E, homeland of highly evolved, pacific apes, shares similarities with Gorilla City.
+Planet E, homeland of highly evolved, pacifist apes, shares similarities with Gorilla City.

-- Getting Crap Pastthe Radar: The monster Satan King from the Satan system is still Satan King from the Satan star system in the English dub.
+- Getting Crap Past the Radar: The monster Satan King from the Satan system is still Satan King from the Satan star system in the English dub (well, King Satan).
 When Dr. Gori gives it its order he says the word "Satan" so many times in short order it's like the dubbers were daring censors to notice.

 - Green Aesop: Very much so in the first half.